Merzasphor/MWSE/docs/source/types/tes3armor.md

 ### `slot`

 The slot used by the armor.
+Maps to [`tes3.armorSlot`](https://mwse.github.io/MWSE/references/armor-slots/) namespace.

 **Returns**: